python/cpython/Doc/library/socket.rst

    is system-dependent (usually 5).

-.. method:: socket.makefile([mode[, bufsize]])
+.. method:: socket.makefile(mode='r', buffering=None, *, encoding=None, newline=None)

    .. index:: single: I/O control; buffering

    Return a :dfn:`file object` associated with the socket.
 (File objects are described in :ref:`bltin-file-objects`.)
 The file object references a :cfunc:`dup`\ ped version of the socket file descriptor, so the file object and socket object may be closed or garbage-collected independently.
 The socket must be in blocking mode (it can not have a timeout).
-The optional *mode* and *bufsize* arguments are interpreted the same way as by the built-in :func:`file` function.
+The optional arguments are interpreted the same way as by the built-in :func:`open` function.

 .. method:: socket.recv(bufsize[, flags])